Can I analyze or compare the performance of multiple campaigns together in one location?

 You can also select specific emails and click “Filter emails” to compare and analyze.
 For example, you could compare all of your transactional emails or email newsletters to compare performance from similar campaigns.

 View your report summary

-The “Reports” tab visualizes campaign performance for campaigns in your selected date range.
-If you’ve filtered out specific campaigns on the Overview page, the visualizations will reflect data just from those emails.
+The “Details” tab visualizes campaign performance for campaigns in your selected filter and date range.
+If you’ve filtered out specific campaigns on the Overview page, the visualizations will reflect data just from the filtered emails.
 These visual breakdowns of your campaign performance are great for sharing data with your team.

-Click on any individual tracking code from the Overview page to access the detailed individual email report.
+Click on any individual tracking code from the "All Analytics" screen to access the detailed individual email report.
 If you prefer, you can also access a full list of all email tracking codes in the Tracking Codes tab.